The Complete Guide to Bitcoin Fees

 This short video explains the whole process:

-A block can only hold a finite amount of transactions (at the moment the average amount is 2500).
-At times when the network is crowded and there are a lot of transactions waiting to be confirmed the miner will prioritize which transactions to pick up based on the miner fee attached to the transaction.
+A block can only hold a finite amount of transactions (at the moment, the average amount is around 3000).
+At times when the network is crowded and there are a lot of transactions waiting to be confirmed, the miner will prioritize which transactions to pick up based on the miner fee attached to the transaction.

 Transaction fees of pending transactions inside the mempool

-So fees are a way of signalling to the miner how urgent your transaction is.
-If you want to get confirmed faster you’ll attach a larger fee.
-If you’re not so time sensitive you can do with a smaller fee.
+So fees are a way of signaling to the miner how urgent your transaction is.
+If you want to get confirmed faster, you can submit your transaction with a larger fee.
+This will ensure your order is prioritized ahead of others using only the standard fee.
+If you’re not so time-sensitive, you can make do with a smaller fee.

 It’s important to note that fees are always paid for by the sender of the transaction.